Faster and Simpler Width-Independent Parallel Algorithms for Positive Semidefinite Programming: Solving Positive SDPs

-In this section, we describe a parallel algorithm for solving the positive packing SDPs inspired by Young's algorithm for positive LPs.
-By binary searching on the objective, the problem can be reduced to $O(\log(\frac{n}{\vareps}))$ iterations of the following decision problem: Given a goal value $\obj$, either find a solution $\xx \in \R^+_n$ to (\ref{eq:simplified-sdp}-D) with objective at most $(1 + \vareps/2) \obj$, or solution $\mat{Y}$ to (\ref{eq:simplified-sdp}-P) with objective at least $(1 - \vareps/2) \obj$.
-By further scaling the $\mat{A}_i$'s, it suffices to only consider the case where $\obj = 1$.
+In this section, we describe a parallel algorithm for solving the decision version of positive packing SDPs, inspired by Young's algorithm for positive LPs.
+The following theorem presents the guarantees of our algorithm. \begin{theorem} Let $0 < \vareps < 1$.
+There is an algorithm $\procName{decisionPSDP}$ that given a positive SDP, solves the $\vareps$-decision problem in $O(\vareps^{-3}\log^2 n)$ iterations. \end{theorem}

-The main theorem for this section is the following: \begin{theorem} There is an algorithm $\procName{decisionPSDP}$ that given a positive SDP, in $O\pparen{\frac{\log^3n}{\vareps^4}}$ iterations either outputs a solution to the simplified packing problem (\ref{eq:simplified-sdp}-D) with objective at most $1 + O(\vareps)$, or a solution to the simplified covering problem (\ref{eq:simplified-sdp}-P) with objective at least $1 - O(\vareps)$. \end{theorem}

-Presented in Algorithm~\ref{algo:parpacking} is an algorithm satisfying this theorem.
-Before we go about proving the theorem, let us look at the algorithm more closely.
-Fix an accuracy parameter $\vareps > 0$.
-We set $K$ to $\frac1\vareps(1 + \ln n)$.
-The reason for this setting of $K$ is technical, but the motivation was so that we can absorb the $\ln n$ term in Theorem~\ref{thm:mmwu} and account for the contribution of the starting solution $\xx^{(0)}$.